daniorca/weather/README.md

 ## App Folder Structure

-The `models` weather class to represent data from API.
+- The `models` weather class to represent data from API
-The `providers` riverpod state management classes.
+- The `providers` riverpod state management classes
-The `services` fetching data from API and shared preferences.
+- The `services` fetching data from API and shared preferences
-The `design_system` all related to colors, fonts, assets The `misc` helper reusable widgets and functions
+- The `design_system` all related to colors, fonts, assets
+- The `misc` helper reusable widgets and functions
-The `views` main UI views of the app
+- The `views` main UI views of the app
-The `widgets` widgets components
+- The `widgets` widgets components

 ```
 /lib